rsdoiel/antenna/planet.md

 ---

-## Opening statements due in Sean 'Diddy' Combs trial
+## Jurors shown video of 'Diddy' Combs assaulting partner

 date: 2025-05-12, from: RTÉ News

-Opening statements are expected today in the federal sex trafficking trial of Sean 'Diddy' Combs, the music mogul accused of committing years of chilling abuse.
+Jurors in Sean "Diddy" Combs' sex trafficking trial viewed a 2016 video today in which the hip-hop mogul assaults his then-girlfriend, Casandra Ventura, throws her to the ground in the hallway of a Los Angeles area hotel and kicks her as she tries to enter an elevator.

 <br>